openfaas/openfaas.github.io/_posts/2019-02-14-serverless-single-page-app.md

 This template allows custom HTTP headers to be written back to the caller and uses a handler which is similar to Node.js for AWS Lambda.

+When you generate a new function using `faas-cli new` this is the handler you get:

 ```js
 "use strict"